mParticle/mparticle-apple-sdk/README.md

 The mParticle SDK is initialized by calling the `startWithKey` method within the `application:didFinishLaunchingWithOptions:` delegate call.
 The mParticle SDK must be initialized with your app key and secret prior to use.
 Preferably the location of the initialization method call should be one of the last statements in the `application:didFinishLaunchingWithOptions:`.

-> Note that it is imperative that the SDK is initialized in the `application:didFinishLaunchingWithOptions:` method.
+> Note that it is imperative for the SDK to be initialized in the `application:didFinishLaunchingWithOptions:` method.
 Other parts of the SDK rely on the `UIApplicationDidBecomeActiveNotification` notification to function properly.
 Failing to start the SDK as indicated will impair it.
 Also, please do **not** use _GCD_'s `dispatch_async` to start the SDK.

 #### Swift